PMpofu12/api-c/README.md

 2. Add unit, integration and acceptance testing to this api.
 3. Add CI/CD to this repo (including stickers for coverage and successful builds).
 4. Add a swagger page somewhere.
+5. Add in golang linters and always lint code.
-5. Write a proper ReadMe.
+6. Write a proper ReadMe.
-6. Find a way and a place to deploy this api (hopefully use docker containers and k8s clusters).
+7. Find a way and a place to deploy this api (hopefully use docker containers and k8s clusters).